SilkRose/Pony/stories/script-kitty/script-kitty.md

 Rolling the other direction, she connected to the database instance running on the government's systems.

+> Username: root
+> Password: password

+*Default credentials, now that should be illegal.*

+She continued to hack while looking absolutely adorable.

 *Now to edit the logs from Rarity's IP to the gator.*

-She pawed keys randomly, executing a mass SQL statement to find every instance of her IP with the one from Pinkie's house.
+She pawed keys randomly, executing a mass SQL statement to find and replace every instance of her IP with the one from Pinkie's house.

 *Time for the main attack.*